openjdk/jfx/doc-files/behavior/RichTextAreaBehavior.md

 |DELETE                    |Deletes the symbol at the caret
 |DELETE_PARAGRAPH          |Deletes paragraph at the caret, or selected paragraphs
 |DELETE_PARAGRAPH_START    |Deletes text from the caret to paragraph start, ignoring selection
-|DELETE_WORD_NEXT_BEG      |Deletes empty paragraph or text to the beginning of the next word
 |DELETE_WORD_NEXT_END      |Deletes empty paragraph or text to the end of the next word
+|DELETE_WORD_NEXT_START    |Deletes empty paragraph or text to the start of the next word
 |DELETE_WORD_PREVIOUS      |Deletes (multiple) empty paragraphs or text to the beginning of the previous word
 |DESELECT                  |Clears any existing selection by moving anchor to the caret position
 |FOCUS_NEXT                |Transfer focus to the next focusable node